-During this lesson, you will discuss how to prioritize your tasks and conduct a thorough preliminary investigation.
-You will be walked through exactly what a preliminary investigation entails and the patrol officer's responsibilities.
+During this lesson, you will discuss prioritizing your tasks and conducting a thorough preliminary investigation.
+You will be walked through what a preliminary investigation entails and the patrol officer's responsibilities.
 Key terms will be defined for you.
 Prior lessons on MPD radio usage and note-taking skills will be reinforced and utilized in this lesson to further your understanding of their importance.
 In addition, you will learn how they relate to conducting preliminary investigations and on-scene interviews.
 You will outline the important information needed from an interview and how to utilize this information to broadcast a lookout and canvass for suspects and witnesses.
-You will also be able to identify the on-scene notifications that need to be made to further your preliminary investigation.
-By the end of this lesson, you will have a clear understanding of important basic patrol functions and preliminary investigations.
+You will also be able to identify the on-scene notifications needed to further your preliminary investigation.
+By the end of this lesson, you will clearly understand important basic patrol functions and preliminary investigations.